Prinzhorn/jquery-inlog/README.md

 ======

-See what your jQuery code does inside. jQuery inlog is a plugin, which injects (js ftw!) console.log calls inside your jQuery core.
+See what your jQuery code does inside. jQuery inlog is a passive plugin, which injects (js ftw!) console.log calls inside your jQuery core.
 It makes debugging of selectors and chains a breeze.

-~~This is just the result of a one hour proof of concept hacking.~~ It's now more than "a one hour hack".

 The original idea was taken from https://github.com/fmsf/jQueryLog

 Only tested in Firefox with Firebug.
-Works for me.
+Nuff for me.

 Example